-٠ I have taken reasonable steps to ascertain that the participant or the participant's legal representative has not been coerced into giving consent.

-Witnessed by:

-Name of withe ess Date of signing

-Signature of v witness

-An impartial witness (who is 21 years of age or older, has mental capacity, who is independent of the research study, and cannot be unfairly influenced by people involved with the research study) should be present during the entire informed consent discussion if a participant or the participant's legal representative is unable to read, and/or sign and date on the consent form (i.e. using the participant or legal representative's thumbprint).
-After the written consent form and any written information to be provided to participant, is read and explained to the participant or the participant's legal representative, and after the participant or the participant's legal representative has orally consented to the participant's participation in the study and, if capable of doing so, has signed and personally dated the consent form, the witness should sign and personally date the consent form.
-This is applicable for Clinical Trials regulated by HSA and Human Biomedical Research under the HBRA.
-For HBRA studies, the witness may be a member of the team carrying out the research only if a participant or the participant's legal representative is able to read, sign and date on the consent form.
+Information & Consent Form for Future • that the participant or the participant's to giving consent.
+Witnessed by: Name of wit ness Date of signing Signature o f witness cannot be unfairly influenced by people inv consent discussion if a participant or the pa consent form (i.e. using the participant's or le information to be provided to participant, is re after the participant or the participant's legal if and, if capable of doing so, has signed and p olved with the research surticipant's legal representaged representative's thumbered and explained to the parepresentative has orally copersonally dated the conse acity, who is independent of the research study, and tudy) should be present during the entire informed ative is unable to read, and/or sign and date on the print).
+After the written consent form and any written rticipant or the participant's legal representative, and onsented to the participant's participation in the study nt form, the witness should sign and personally date and Human Biomedical Research under the HBRA.
+For HBRA studies, the witness may be participant's legal representative is able to re arrying out the research only if a participant or the onsent form.
+Investigator's Statement legal representative signing this optional component (storage of Information & Cons data and leftover b edge that the participant/ participant's ent Form for Future Research had the iological materials for future use) fully urpose and the nature of this optional Name of Investigator/ Person obtaining consent Signature Date

-Investigator's Statement

-I, the undersigned, certify to the best of my knowledge that the participant/ participant's legal representative signing this Information & Consent Form for Future Research had the optional component (storage of data and leftover biological materials for future use) fully explained to him/her and clearly understands the purpose and the nature of this optional component.

-Name of Investigator/ Person obtaining consent Signature Date